Stomach cancerSee all parts of this guide Hide guide parts

 Your treatment plan

 The main treatments for stomach cancer are surgery, chemotherapy and radiotherapy.
-You may have one of these treatments or a combination.
+You may have 1 of these treatments or a combination.

 If surgery is recommended, you may have chemotherapy beforehand.
 If the tumour is in the upper part of your stomach, including the junction between the oesophagus and stomach, you may also have radiotherapy prior to surgery.